Ali Hassan Salameh

-Ali Hassan Salameh (علي حسن سلامة, ʿAlī Ḥasan Salāmah; 1 April 1941 – 22 January 1979; code name: Abu Hassan) was a Palestinian militant who was the chief of operations for Black September and founder of Force 17.
+Ali Hassan Salameh (علي حسن سلامة, ʿAlī Ḥasan Salāmah; 1 April 1941 – 22 January 1979) was a Palestinian militant who was the chief of operations for the Black September Organization and founder of Force 17.
 He was assassinated in January 1979 as part of an assassination campaign by Mossad.

 Biography

-Salameh was born in the Palestinian town of Qula, near the city of Jaffa, to a wealthy family on 1 April 1941.
+Ali Hassan Salameh was born on 1 April 1941 in Qula, Mandatory Palestine to a wealthy family.
 He was the son of Shaykh Hassan Salameh, who was killed in action by the Israeli army during the 1948 Palestine war near Lydda.
 Ali Salameh was educated in Germany and is thought to have received his military training in Cairo and Moscow.

 He was known for flaunting his wealth, being surrounded by women and driving sports cars, and having popular appeal among Palestinian young men; his nickname underlined his popularity—the "Red Prince" (الأمير الاحمر).
 He served as the security chief of Fatah.
 After the Munich massacre during the 1972 Olympic Games, he was hunted by the Israeli Mossad during its assassination campaign.
 In 1973, Mossad agents killed an innocent Moroccan waiter, Ahmed Bouchiki, in what became known as the Lillehammer affair in Norway, mistaking Bouchiki for Salameh, and resulting in the arrest of some of the Israeli agents.

 As a result of the failure in Lillehammer and his alleged CIA protection, Salameh felt relatively safe.
 Having lived under cover in various parts of the Middle East and Europe, in 1978, he married Georgina Rizk, a Lebanese celebrity who had been Miss Universe seven years earlier.
 The couple spent their honeymoon in Hawaii and then stayed at Disneyland in California.
 When Rizk became pregnant, she returned to her flat in Beirut where Salameh also rented a separate apartment.
 Rizk was six months pregnant at the time of his death.
 Their son Ali Salameh is a political science graduate who studied in Canada.
 By a prior marriage he was a grandson-in-law of Mohammad Amin al-Husayni.
 He had two sons from his first marriage to Um Hassan.